 Is it worth revisiting the stylish world of the Phantom Thieves with Persona 5 Royal?

 April 2020 is a really dark month throughout the world.
 But there is still one bright spot.
-A very bright spot for gamers, and video game tourists, like me.
+A very bright spot for gamers, and video game tourists.

 Persona 5 Royal English Edition is out!